StooryGitServer/stoory-mcp-server/README.md

 # Stoory MCP Server

-**Hire a human specialist from your AI workspace — without leaving Claude Code.**
+**Hire a human specialist from your AI workspace — without leaving it.**

 AI can build most of your app.
 It can't get you GDPR-compliant, review your Stripe integration, design your landing page, or run your SEO.
 Stoory MCP lets